dejeanpaca/oxcart/units/common/log/readme.md

 # Building the log includes

-The buildincludes tool will require the txt2passtr tool, and uglifycss and uglifyjs npm tools.
+The buildincludes tool will require the txt2passtr tool, and uglifycss and uglify-js npm tools.
 These are required to be in PATH.

-npm install -g uglifyjs
+npm install -g uglify-js
 npm install -g uglifycss